BoldingBruggeman/oceanicu-tmm-workshop/README.md

 The TMM code is prepared for parallel operation - i.e. utilize a number of cores available on the computer system.
 This is achieved by using the Message Passing Interface (MPI) standard.
 Operating MPI enabled programs has a slight different syntax as shown in the example below:

 ```
-mpiexec -n 10 python ~/OceanICU/TMM-workshop/examples/tmm/MOPS.py
+mpiexec -n 4 python ~/OceanICU/TMM-workshop/examples/tmm/MOPS.py
 ```

-This will run the TMM configuration from the Python script MOPS.py on 10 processes in parallel.
+This will run the TMM configuration from the Python script MOPS.py on 4 processes in parallel.

 The TMM implementation uses domain decomposition to split the workload between the available resources.

-When the program finishes a NetCDF formatted output file have been created and can be viewed by a number of different visualization tools - e.g. pyncview - that should be available as part of the installation done in 1.2.
+When the program finishes a NetCDF formatted output file have been created and can be viewed by a number of different visualization tools.
+For instance, PyNcView, which has been installed as part of 1.2.